wasmCloud/wasmCloud/examples/golang/README.md

 ## Want to learn more?

+To learn more about how wasmCloud works, check out the [wasmCloud documentation][wasmcloud-docs].

-To learn more, check out the [SIG Guest Languages Zulip group](https://bytecodealliance.zulipchat.com/#narrow/stream/394175-SIG-Guest-Languages) and the [issue noting `go` support](https://github.com/bytecodealliance/governance/issues/72).
+To learn more WebAssembly ecosystem language support, check out the [SIG Guest Languages Zulip group](https://bytecodealliance.zulipchat.com/#narrow/stream/394175-SIG-Guest-Languages) and the [issue noting `go` support](https://github.com/bytecodealliance/governance/issues/72).

 Development on Golang support (along with Tinygo support) is stewarded by the [Bytecode Alliance][bca].